Local Moduli of Semisimple Frobenius Coalescent Structures: Introduction and results

-\begin{oss} Our explicit results suggest that the conjecture formulated in \cite{dubro4} and \cite{gamma1} requires some refinements, at least as far as the central connection matrix $C$ is concerned.
-Indeed, the connection matrix $C^\prime$ in Theorem \ref{6-07-17-4}, which we have proved to coincide with the matrix of the morphisms $\frak X_{\mathbb G}^\pm$ , belongs to the $\mathcal C_0(\eta,\mu, R)$-orbit of the connection matrix obtained from the topological-enumerative fundamental solution, but {\it is not } the connection matrix wrt the topological-enumerative solution.
-These refinements will be the content of a forthcoming paper \cite{CDG1}. \end{oss}
+\begin{Remark} Our explicit results suggest that the conjecture formulated in \cite{dubro4} and \cite{gamma1} requires some refinements, at least as far as the central connection matrix $C$ is concerned.
+Indeed, the connection matrix $C^\prime$ in Theorem \ref{6-07-17-4} belongs to the $\mathcal C_0(\eta,\mu, R)$-orbit of the connection matrix obtained from the topological-enumerative fundamental solution, but {\it is not } the connection matrix w.r.t.\ the topological-enumerative solution.
+These refinements are fully discussed in our paper \cite{CDG1}. \end{Remark}

-\begin{oss} In \cite{bay4} it is shown that the class of smooth projective varieties admitting generically semisimple quantum cohomology is closed wrt the operation of blowing up at a finite number of points.
+\begin{Remark} In \cite{bay4} it is shown that the class of smooth projective varieties admitting generically semisimple quantum cohomology is closed w.r.t.\ the operation of blowing up at a finite number of points.
 Since this holds true also for the class of varieties which admit full exceptional collections in their derived categories, it is tempting to conjecture that the mentioned relationship between monodromy data and exceptional collections can be extended also for \emph{non-Fano} varieties.
 This is already suggested in \cite{bay4}.
 To the best of our knowledge, no explicit computations of the monodromy data have been done in the non-Fano case.
 The computations of the monodromy data for the $\frac{1}{2}K3$-surface, the rational elliptic surface obtained by blowing up 9 points in $\mathbb P^2$, could represent a significant step in this direction.
-This will represent a future research project of the authors. \end{oss}
+This will represent a future research project of the authors. \end{Remark}